 The Airport's cash is under the control of the City's Chief Financial Officer who invests the funds pursuant to the City's Investment Policy.
-As of December 31, 2022, and 2021, cash and investments totaled \$3.9 billion and \$2.7 billion, respectively.
-Current investment vehicles include U.S. treasury securities, U.S. agency securities, corporate bonds, structured products, multinational fixed income, municipal bonds, commercial paper, local government investment pools, certificates of deposit, and money market funds.
-In 2022 and 2021, the City charged fees of \$0.6 million and \$0.6 million, respectively, to the Airport for performing the cash management function.
+As of December 31, 2023, and 2022, cash and investments totaled \$3.5 billion and \$3.9 billion, respectively.
+Current investment vehicles include U.S. treasury securities, U.S. agency securities, corporate bonds, structured products, multinational fixed income, municipal bonds, commercial paper, local government investment pools, and money market funds.
+In 2023 and 2022, the City charged fees of \$0.4 million and \$0.5 million, respectively, to the Airport for performing the cash management function.